camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

   .singleResult();
 ```

-Camunda BPM distinguishes between read-only and writable user repositories.
+Camunda Platform distinguishes between read-only and writable user repositories.
 A read-only user repository provides read-only access to the underlying user/group database.
 A writable user repository allows write access to the user database which includes creating, updating and deleting users and groups.

 To provide a custom identity provider implementation, the following interfaces can be implemented: